“Our victory”: Gyan's brother declares as court annuls ex-footballer's marriage

-Asamoah Gyan's Marriage: Baffour Reveals Property Given To Brother's Ex-Wife Was In Her Name
+Asamoah Gyan's Divorce: Baffour Reveals Properties Given To Brother's Ex-Wife Were In Her Name

 - Baffour Gyan has addressed issues emerging from the marriage annulment of his brother Asamoah Gyan and ex-wife Gifty